Roy E. LaGrone

 Roy Elmer LaGrone (February 1, 1921 – December 8, 1993) was an American art director and illustrator.
 He was a member of the Tuskegee Airmen.

 Biography

-LaGrone was born in Pine Bluff, Arkansas, on February 1, 1921.
+LaGrone was born in February 1, 1921, in Pine Bluff, Arkansas.
+He became interested in aviation after riding in an airplane above Pine Bluff as a teenager.
 He studied at the Tuskegee Institute.
 Before graduating he was drafted into the Army Air Corps in 1942.
 During World War II LaGrone fought with the 332d Fighter Group (known as the Tuskegee Airmen) in Africa and Italy.

 He was discharged from military service in 1946.
 LaGrone remained in Italy for a time to study at the University of Florence.
 He returned to the United States and completed his studies at the Pratt Institute, graduating in 1949.